Peyman-HK/Subnetwork-aware-FCNN-for-the-task-of-brain-neurodevelopmental-analysis/README.md

-# Subnetwork aware FCNN for the brain neurodevelopmental analysis
+# Explainable subnetwork-aware FCNN for the brain neurodevelopmental analysis

 There are three input datsets that should be read:
 1- BOLD fMRI N-Bck data that is stored in the Mat file.